1 Day Moment in Monaco

 Casino de Monte-Carlo

-Once you’ve fully returned the way you came to the casino plaza, spend some time window shopping around the designer stores home of the principality’s finest luxury offerings.
+Once you’ve fully returned the way you came to the casino plaza, spend some time window shopping around the designer stores home to the principality’s finest luxury offerings.
 This district is formally known as Carré d’Or—or the Golden Square—and is known globally as one of the premiere shopping destinations around the world.
-While you might not have thousands of dollar to drop on a purse at this moment in time, it’s still pretty satisfying to see the unique pieces for sale in prestigious commercial centers like the Metropole Shopping Monte Carlo.
+While you might not have thousands of dollars to drop on a purse at this moment in time, it’s still pretty satisfying to see the unique pieces for sale in prestigious commercial centers like the Metropole Shopping Monte Carlo.

 Designed by Charles Garnier, the same architect behind the Paris Opera House, the façade boasts spectacular Beaux-Arts architecture outshined only by the lavish décor and marble sculptures you’ll find inside!

-Opened in 1863, the casino has a storied history, playing a pivotal role in the development of Monte Carlo and Monaco.
+Opened in 1863, the casino has a storied history, playing a pivotal role in the development of Monte Carlo and thus Monaco.
 It was originally conceived to save the Grimaldi family from financial distress and has since become a cornerstone of Monaco's economy, particularly in promoting tourism and luxury services.

 A magnet for the rich and famous, celebrities, royalty, and aristocrats from around the globe have graced the halls of this playground for the adventurous elite.